Externality: Causes

-Externalities often arise from poorly defined property rights.
 While property rights to some things, such as objects, land, and money can be easily defined and protected, air, water, and wild animals often flow freely across personal and political borders, making it much more difficult to assign ownership.
 This incentivizes agents to consume them without paying the full cost, leading to negative externalities.
 Positive externalities similarly accrue from poorly defined property rights.
 For example, a person who gets a flu vaccination cannot own part of the herd immunity this confers on society, so they may choose not to be vaccinated.